content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ConsoleServiceAPIClient/ReadMe.md

 # ServiceAPI Client Samples

 ## Overview
-These samples use C# to connec to the Micro Focus Content web service (the ServiceAPI).
+These samples use C# to connect to the Micro Focus Content web service (the ServiceAPI).

 ## Setup
 The following Nuget packages are used in this project: